suharsha08/disasterTweetsDetection/README.md

 FirstLoad the folder(from github) containing dataset and ipynb file into jupyternotebook

-Run the cells in Jupyter notebook, which has the commands for installing necessary packages as well.
+Run the cells in Jupyter notebook,which has the commands for installing necessary packages as well.

 After running all cells at the end you see a local host port that can run streamlit app something like "http://localhost:8501"